 Most modern jobs that pay well require you to spend years in school and get into student debt.
-This drives most people to pick an occupation early on in their lives before they have the experience and the self-knowledge necessary to make an informed decision.
+This drives most people to pick an occupation early on before they have the experience and the self-knowledge necessary to make an informed decision.

-Resulting in many working Americans unhappy or indifferent toward their chosen professions and are looking for a change.
-Luckily, high-quality San Diego, CA, coding schools can turn coding beginners into experts in a matter of months versus the years it takes at traditional universities.
+Resulting in many working Americans being unhappy or indifferent toward their chosen professions and looking for a change.
+Luckily, high-quality San Diego, CA coding schools can turn coding beginners into experts in months versus the years it takes at traditional universities.

 If this is your situation, or you’re exploring your career options in the tech industry, read on to the end of this article.
-We’ll provide you with 3 tried-and-true tips on how to transition into a coding career.
-Keep reading to learn more.
+We’ll provide you with three tried-and-true tips on transitioning into a coding career.
+Then, keep reading to learn more.